Skip to Content

 Tahoe blue is another famous blue that is less vivid and more traditional.
 Regardless of your decision, blue plaster looks excellent next to a light-colored deck, giving the pool a pop of color.

 Green Plaster: Green-colored plasters are often in resorts, and they strive for a light aqua water hue that gives the pool a tropical feel.
-The water color in the shallow regions (such as the tanning ledge) contrasts sharply with the color in the deeper sections of a the pool, as it does with any light-colored plaster.
+The water color in the shallow regions (such as the tanning ledge) contrasts sharply with the color in the deeper sections, as it does with any light-colored plaster.
 This aesthetic may be gorgeous with the correct deck paint and patio furniture.

 Teal Colored Plaster: Teal-colored plaster has a distinct appearance that many pool owners choose for various reasons.
 For starters, it looks like a pool in an exotic Asian home.

 Second, they are separate from one another.
-Third, they resemble a lagoon instead of appearing like a traditional pool.
-Teal plaster has a deeper hue than green plaster, resulting in a darker, more uniform color across the pool.
+Third, they resemble a lagoon instead of appearing like traditional pools.
+Teal plaster has a deeper hue than green plaster, resulting in a darker, more uniform color across the water.
 See more pictures of lagoon style pools here.

 Dark Gray/Black Plaster: Dark plasters draw attention to the pool and give it a high-end feel.
 The stone pool deck and the dark stone wall with black water feature accents look fantastic with this dark gray plaster.
 Dark plasters improve the water’s reflecting characteristics, simulating an actual lake.